claudiaerber/FinalPaperCE/README.md

 ## **Session Summary 4(200523)**
 -Error object 'diameter' not found
--Error in resid(m1) : object 'm1' not found
+-Error object 'm1' not found
--Error unexpected ',' in "hist(resid(m1)),"
+-Error unexpected in "hist(resid(m1)),"
+- Claudia problem using AQB Box 3.3c

 ## **Session Summary 4 Second Course:**
+ - Claudia problem using AQB Box 3.a and 3.b
--same errors as the first time I tried to do the exercise
+- same errors as the first time I tried to do the exercise with Gigartine
-- erros to find object and plot
+- errors to find object and plot